avine/formation-angular-base/doc/workbook/public/03_components.md

 }
 ```

-- The component should accept:
+- The `ProductCard` component should accept:
   - an input: `product = input.required<Product>();`
   - an output: `addToBasket = output<Product>();`